prasanna4257/XSSLibrary/README.md

-An alternate to E****.jar file, I have developed this few lines of code to resolve the XSS issues.
+An alternate to **Security API jars, I have developed this few lines of code to resolve the XSS issues.**

 **Note: Regex will not resolve the XSS issues.
 Based on the requirement, customization can be possible here**